Robot Vacuum Not Working? Narwal Troubleshooting Guide to Fix Common Issues (Charging, Mapping, Suction & Wi-Fi)

 When should I replace my robot vacuum’s parts?

 Replace or clean filters every 1–3 months, side brushes every 3–6 months, and main brushes every 6–12 months.
-Batteries typically need replacement after 2–3 years, depending on usage.
+Batteries typically last 2–3 years depending on usage.